 Encouraging creativity, innovation, and entrepreneurship in the Greater Upper Valley Region.

-The Claremont MakerSpace will be a community-oriented creative hub, designed to help it's users put shape to their ideas.
-It will offer affordable, membership-based access to specialty and hi-tech tools, education, room to work, and a community of like-minded creative people.
-It will build on the City's history of making, putting an iconic mill building – The Sawtooth – back into service as a home base for the next generation of innovators.
+The Claremont MakerSpace is a community-oriented creative hub, designed to help our members put shape to their ideas.
+We offer affordable, membership-based access to specialty and hi-tech tools, education, room to work, and a community of like-minded creative people.
+Building on Claremont's history of making, the CMS puts an iconic mill building – The Sawtooth – back into service as a home base for the next generation of innovators.

 "With the expanse of technology and the power of experiential learning, the MakerSpace model presents opportunities for self-directed and collaborative learning in and outside the traditional classroom."

 – Dr. Alicia Harvey Smith, President, River Valley Community College

 - Shared tools and workshops for woodworking, precision machining, fiber arts, electronics, welding, robotics, jewelry and metalsmithing, graphic design, programming and more.

 - A range of affordable classes offered by local educators, artisans, and industry professionals focusing on equipment training, creative techniques and business development.